alxtrnr/bongo-twisty/content/blog/The Giant Circle/index.md

 I rode a 300k loop of the M25 in January.
 That was my RRtY [^1] ride for the month.
 I put a few posts up on Mastodon on the way round, and a map overlay of the route on completion.
 Someone replied saying they were reminded of [The Giant Circle](https://jkbsbikeride.com/2025/01/03/the-giant-circle-a-practical-guide/).
 The route appealed to me straight away.
 The biggest circle you can ride in the UK.
 A big beautiful circle.
 What's not to love about that?
 Pretty much there and then I resolved to ride it.

+{{< img src="giantcircle.jpg" alt="Map showing a large red circular cycling route of 1,001 km around central and southern England, passing cities like Birmingham, Nottingham, Cambridge, and Bath, starting and ending near Southend-on-Sea.
+Below the map are statistics: 1,001 km distance, 7,506 m elevation gain, and 11.0% maximum grade, with an orange elevation profile graph illustrating the terrain of the route." >}}

 I extended the route to start and finish from home via the Greenwich Meridian.
 This turned the ride into a giant balloon rather than a circle but hey, needs must.
 The 1000k DIY [^2] audax [^3] was planned.
 I  shared the plan with my friend Dave when we met after a meeting I had in Fulham.
 He was enthused and asked to come along.
 Of course you can.
 It's gonna' be great I say.
 He say's he's not done many miles this year.
 Don't worry I tell him.
 You're strong, you've the mindset, you'll be fine.

 **Day 1**